 As I walked down the streets of imperial Madrid, I realized that wealth that surrounded me was not only built with gold stolen from the Spanish West Indies.
 It was also supported by slavery and widespread drug trade.
-Most people don’t see sugar, tobacco and alcohol as drugs, but they should.
-These are just culturally sanctioned drugs which are causing death all over the world.
+Most people don’t see sugar, tobacco, and alcohol as drugs, but they should.
+These are just culturally sanctioned drugs that are causing death all over the world.

 Interesting Fact: Consumption of drugs by smoking them was introduced only after the discovery of tobacco.

-Moreover, governments are still involved in drug trade (cocaine, heroin), yet at the same time, they place hallucinogenic plants in category no. 1, marked as the most dangerous ones.
+Moreover, governments are still involved in the drug trade (cocaine, heroin), yet at the same time, they place hallucinogenic plants in a category no. 1, marked as the most dangerous ones.